Not just Price is right: Canadiens have Penguins on brink - WHIZ News

 Goaltending and team defense haven’t been the story in the Western Conference’s 5 vs. 12 series that has the Edmonton Oilers one loss away from elimination by Chicago.
 The three goalies who have seen action have allowed 26 goals on 185 shots.

-Edmonton coach Dave Tippett said his team has to focus on getting better for Game 4 (6:45 p.m.
-Friday, NBCSN) but doesn’t think it’s as big a focus as cutting down on penalties.
+Edmonton coach Dave Tippett said his team has to focus on getting better for Game 4 but doesn’t think it’s as big a focus as cutting down on penalties.

 “It’s not as if we’re giving up a ton of chances,” Tippett said.
 “They’re going in our net, and we have to find a way to overcome some of those mistakes that are allowing that and find a way to keep them off the board and get us more.”